 FileFlex Enterprise adds activity logging and tools to allow export and integration to 3rd party monitoring and security incident event (SIEM) management tools.
 The activity log tracks all in-app access and sharing of SharePoint documents.

 FileFlex Enterprise – the perfect addition to SharePoint

 FileFlex Enterprise is the perfect addition to your implementation of SharePoint.
-If your implementation is on-premises, then FileFlex will provide remote access and collaboration to your distributed workforce and allow for sharing with external users.
-You don’t need to migrate your SharePoint to the cloud-based version and you don’t have to add external users to your SharePoint.
-If your implementation of SharePoint is cloud-based, then FileFlex extends your remote access, sharing, collaboration and file management to your entire corporate infrastructure with a solution that integrates SharePoint with everything else for your distributed workforce.
+If your implementation is self-hosted, then FileFlex Enterprise will provide remote access and editing to your distributed workforce and allow for sharing with external users.
+You don’t need to migrate your SharePoint to the Microsoft cloud-based version and you don’t have to add external users to your SharePoint.
+If your implementation of SharePoint is hosted by Microsoft, then FileFlex Enterprise extends your remote access, sharing, remote editing, and file management to your entire corporate infrastructure with a solution that integrates SharePoint with everything else for your distributed workforce.